IzanVentura/Raspberry-conference-device/README.md

 * A camera and a microphone
 * The user **must** be "pi"
 * It has to be a Raspberry desktop
-* Chromium has to be in english or spanish (This is not necessary to the program to work but there are some automation features that are not going to work)
+* Chromium has to be in english or spanish (This is not necessary for the program to work but there are some automation features that are not going to work)
 * The email account must have google calendar
 ## Installation guide